 The revenue and profit of Funcom depends on the performance of its existing and future games, in combination with the cost performance of the company.
-The Company believes the largest potential value drivers of the Company to be The Secret World, which launch time has yet not been set, and its new free-to-play MMOs, in particular the Fashion Week project.
+The Company believes the largest potential value drivers of the Company to be The Secret World, to be launched 19 June 2012, and its new free-to-play MMOs, in particular the Fashion Week project.
+In addition, the Company believes that the technology platform Dreamworld Technology provides a competitive edge going forward, as it will enable the Company to remain cost effective in development of new games and it opens up for a new type of MMOgames that are smaller and more focused than the previous MMOs from the Company, with a corresponding lower cost of development, but still remain true to Funcom's high-quality position.
 Predicting revenues from game concepts is inherently uncertain, but the Company believes that a continued focus on high quality, high production value game concepts in its different genres over time will lead to profitability and growth, even though estimates on individual games are uncertain.